Sanka1610/RVX-anddea/README.md

 # RVX anddea

-It provide modules and patched APKs with ReVanced patches created by anddea.
+It provides modules and patched APKs with ReVanced patches created by anddea.

-## Download
-You can get the latest release [here](https://github.com/Sanka1610/RVX-anddea/releases/).

-※ The builds are generated using [GitHub Actions](https://github.com/Sanka1610/RVX-anddea//actions/workflows/build.yml).
+The builds are automatically generated using [GitHub Actions](https://github.com/Sanka1610/RVX-anddea//actions/workflows/build.yml).

-## Supported
+## Supported Targets

 ### Supported Apps